yiisoft/yii2/docs/guide/start-installation.md

 Please refer to the [Composer Documentation](https://getcomposer.org/doc/) if you encounter any problems or want to learn more about Composer usage.

+If you had Composer already installed before, make sure you use an up to date version.
+You can update Composer by running `composer self-update`.

 With Composer installed, you can install Yii by running the following commands under a Web-accessible folder:

     composer global require "fxp/composer-asset-plugin:1.0.0-beta2"